otaviofff/raviolini/README.md

 ## Install

-There are only 2 simple steps for you to install Raviolini in your project.
+There are only two simple steps for you to install Raviolini in your project.

 First, add the [JitPack](https://jitpack.io/) repository to your build file (pom.xml):